For Medical Providers

 Although small differences in protein, fat, and carbohydrate exist among all standard formulas, there are no medically proven advantages of any particular brand name formula over another.
 While parents/guardians or health care providers may have a personal preference for a particular brand of formula, funding constraints and WIC regulations limit the issuance of non-contract, special/exempt formulas only to participants with qualifying or serious medical conditions.

-If your patient requires a special/exempt formula:
+If your patient requires a special/exempt formula and does NOT have HUSKY/Medicaid:

 Complete a WIC Medical Documentation Form including an ICD code to authorize the use of the product.
 WIC professional staff is required to contact the prescribing physician if there are questions or more clarification is needed.